Roberta McCain, ‘rebellious’ heiress, Navy wife and mother of senator, dies at 108

 “I realize now I was so immature.
 I just took life as it came – still do,” she told Vogue in 2008.

 After 48 years of marriage, her husband had a heart attack on a transatlantic flight home to Washington and died.
-Complete information on survivors was not immediately available.
+Her daughter, Jean Alexandra “Sandy” Morgan, died in 2019.
+Survivors include a son, Joseph McCain of Washington; 10 grandchildren; and 11-great grandchildren.

 – – –